 Ever wondered what to do in Helsinki in winter and what are the top places to visit?
 Did you want to try traditional Finnish sauna, ice-swimming, walking on a frozen sea, visiting some unusual churches and monuments and tasting delicious Scandinavian cuisine?
 Check out what to do in the Finnish capital in winter!

-The country of The Moomins (high five if you know them!) with the capital being a similar size to Oslo it’s a great idea for the weekend trip.
+The country of The Moomins (high five if you know them!) with the capital of a similar size to Oslo, is great for the weekend trip.
+Finland is well known for its winter activities and the magical Lapland.
+Even if you are going somewhere else in Finland, spending a couple of days in Helsinki is well worth it!
 Below are my recommendations on what to do in Helsinki in winter to make sure you have an amazing time in Finland.

 What to do in Helsinki in winter?
 Spend a great weekend in Finland!

 #1 Try traditional Finnish sauna and ice swimming

 The saunas are a big part of a Finnish culture.
 With 5 million inhabitants in Finland, there are over 3 million saunas – averaging one per a household.
 Isn’t it crazy?
 Luckily, Helsinki also has some public saunas for you to try, so you don’t have to invite yourself to the people’s houses (although, that would be a great experience too :)).